liuminzhao/job_slides/index.md

 ## Pattern Mixture Model

-- pattern mixture model jointly model the response and missingness (<a href="http://dx.doi.org/10.1093/biomet/81.3.471">Little, 1994</a>; <a href="http://dx.doi.org/10.1201/9781420011180">Daniels & Hogan, 2008</a>)
+- Pattern mixture model jointly model the response and missingness (<a href="http://dx.doi.org/10.1093/biomet/81.3.471">Little, 1994</a>; <a href="http://dx.doi.org/10.1201/9781420011180">Daniels & Hogan, 2008</a>)
 - Mixture models factor the
 joint distribution of response and missingness as